medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 ## Building and Structuring Threads

-When building a thread, it is important to consider what type of resource should be used to group the thread together.
+Beyond producing individual messages, most healthcare communication tools group messages into "threads".
+When building a thread in FHIR, it is important to consider what type of resource should be used to group the thread together.
 Depending on the circumstances it makes sense to use different resources.

+### Threads Involving Patients

 If the messages are between a patient and a provider, you should use an `Encounter` resource to group the thread.
 An `Encounter` can be any interaction between a patient and provider, including various types of messages, so it is important that these are classified correctly.
+Using an `Encounter` resource to represent patient visits also makes it easier to submit claims to insurance to be reimbursed.
 For more details, please see the [Representing Asynchronous Encounters](https://www.medplum.com/docs/communications/async-encounters) docs.

+### Threads Between Providers

 However, when a patient is not involved, threads should be grouped using the `Communication` resource.
 A thread will have a two-level hierarchy – one parent `Communication` resource that represents the thread itself, and child `Communication` resources that represent each individual message.
 The child resources should be linked to the parent using the `partOf` field, which represents a parent resource of which the current `Communication` is a component.
 This allows you to refer to the parent resource to create a thread where each message is linked to the parent as a common reference point.